Cal Poly Mustangs football: History

-1915 to 1940s: The Beginning
+1915 to 1940s: The beginning

 The California Polytechnic School played mostly high school teams and college freshmen teams for its first 16 seasons.
 In 1933, the Mustangs enjoyed their first undefeated season under coach Howie O'Daniels.
 During the 1933 campaign, the Mustangs did not allow a single point during that season.
-Cal Poly officially became a four-year school in 1941 and posted a 5-3-1 record under O'Daniels.
+Cal Poly officially became a four-year school in 1941 and posted a 5–3–1 record under O'Daniels.
 Football was put on hold during World War II ('43 and '44) and resumed in 1945.

-1950s: Jeter, Madden, Beathard Leave Legacy
+1950s: Jeter, Madden, Beathard leave legacy

 Under coach LeRoy Hughes, Cal Poly experienced its second undefeated season in 1953.
-In the decade of the 1950s, the Mustangs posted a record of 67-29-1.
+In the decade of the 1950s, the Mustangs posted a record of 67–29–1.
 During this time, All-American Stan Sheriff became Cal Poly's first player to join an NFL roster, beginning with the Pittsburgh Steelers in 1954.
 Hughes' teams also included future Chicago Bears running back Perry Jeter and future Pro Football Hall of Fame inductee John Madden, who was known as a bruising tackle.
 Upon graduation, Madden was drafted by the Philadelphia Eagles.

 Of Jeter, legendary Bears founder George Halas commented in 1954: "Never have we received a more accurate appraisal (in promotional assessment) of a player than LeRoy Hughes gave us on Jeter."
 Joining Madden and Jeter on the Mustang roster was quarterback and defensive back Bobby Beathard, who would be inducted into the Pro Football Hall of Fame in 2018 as the architect and general manager responsible for building the Washington franchise into a perennial Super Bowl-winning and contending dynasty.

-1960s: Tragedy Strikes Cal Poly; Harper Brought On
+1960s: Tragedy strikes Cal Poly; Harper brought on

-1960 Cal Poly football team airline crash

 Tragedy struck in 1960 following a game at Bowling Green State University on Saturday, October 29, 1960, when a plane leaving Toledo Airport crashed, killing 22 people.
 This included 16 Mustang football players and the team manager.
 The next seven seasons produced a 22–45 record.
 Joe Harper, then a Colorado assistant, was hired as Mustang head coach on February 7, 1968.
-Harper, a former offensive guard for UCLA (1956–58), directed Cal Poly to 7-3 and 6–4 seasons to end the decade, respectively.

-In the final year of the decade, Cal Poly upset Fresno State 21-17, leading the Mustang Daily campus newspaper to publish a rare all-capped double-truck headline declaring the game as "One of the Greatest Wins in Poly Grid History".
+Harper, a former offensive guard for UCLA (1956–58), directed Cal Poly to 7–3 and 6–4 seasons to end the decade, respectively.
+In the final year of the decade, Cal Poly upset Fresno State 21–17, leading the Mustang Daily campus newspaper to publish a rare all-capped double-truck headline declaring the game as "One of the Greatest Wins in Poly Grid History".
 At the time, Harper told the Fresno Bee the win was "the greatest game I have ever been involved with."
 The result also made the sports section of the San Francisco Chronicle, which noted the Mustangs' first win over the Bulldogs in 12 years.